autocrypt/autocrypt/doc/level1.rst

   referenced by ``addr``.
 See also :ref:`preliminary recommendation` for how this key is selected.

+- SHOULD contain only a single user id in the key material from the ``keydata`` attribute, which matches the ``addr`` attribute.
+This avoids leaking unrelated identities between recipients.

 - SHOULD NOT include a ``prefer-encrypt`` attribute.

 To avoid leaking metadata about a third party in the clear, an